tanshunyuan/build-my-own-x/wyagit/anki.md

 # Things to add into anki:

+- Where & how does Git store data?
+Git stores data in `.git` of your repo, and it's a content-addressable store so key-value pair; object database
 - What is a git object?
 Git objects are binary file that represent files within a repository.
 These objects usually lives in '.git/object' and it's identified by a SHA-1 hash which is derived from the contents of the file.
 Thus git doesn't actually store files
 - What happens when a file in git is modified?
 Instead of updating a file, a new file is created in a different location
 - Why is git considered a value-value store?
 As the key isn't separately derived from elsewhere instead it's computed from data of a file